+The altitude h(0) at the start of a trip at d(0) shall be obtained by GNSS and verified for correctness with information from a topographic map.
 The deviation shall not be larger than 40 m.
 Any instantaneous altitude data h(t) shall be corrected if the following condition applies: